maolro/raldamain/en/rules/ranks/Bloodlines/plantilla de agua.md

 ## Rank I

-You gain resistance 1 to physical damage.
+You gain resistance 2 to physical damage and you unlock ranks in water elemental magic

-<u>Water adaptation</u>: You receive resistance to cold damage equal to your water bloodline rank rank.
-You suffer no ill effects from extreme cold.
-Marine animals are not naturally hostile towards you.
+<u>Water adaptation</u>: You receive resistance to cold damage equal to your water bloodline rank.
+You will also suffer no ill effects from extreme cold and marine animals will not naturally hostile towards you.

 <u>Hydrokinesis:</u> You can shape small amounts of water to your will.
-You unlock ranks in Water elemental magic.
-As a bonus action usable once per turn you can manipulate a small amount of water or alter its states.
+As a bonus action usable once per turn you can manipulate a small amount of water or alter its current stsate.
 You can affect water in the following ways:

-- Evaporate a quantity of water with a maximum volume of one square foot.
-The water you evaporate must be adjacent to you.
-If you have ranks in Blood Magic you can create an amount of water of volume equal to one square foot by draining it from your surroundings.
+- Evaporate a quantity of water with a maximum volume of one square foot adjacent to you.
-- Move 30 feet in any direction an amount of water of volume equal to one square foot.
+- Move an amount of water of volume equal to one square foot in a direction of your choice.
 The water you manipulate will not harm or push.

 ## Rank II

-Increases your CON by 1.
+Increase your CON by 1.

 <u>Skilled Swimmer:</u> You receive a swim speed of 30 feet.
-Being underwater does not impair your vision and you automatically succeed on rolls to swim in roaring water (these will still reduce your speed).
+Being underwater does not impair your vision and you automatically succeed on rolls to swim in strong currents (they will still impair your movement).
 You suffer no non-lethal damage from swimming for an excessive amount of time.

 <u>Water breathing</u>: Your lungs are better adapted to breathing underwater.
-You are able to hold your breath for a number of minutes equal to your rank, and cannot be drowned by water elemental magic.
+You are able to hold your breath for a number of minutes equal to your rank and you cannot be drowned by elemental waer magic

-<u>Hydraulic push:</u> As a bonus action you may suffer 1 non-lethal damage to infuse your attacks with your element.
-An infused attack will do +1 base damage and you may use combat maneuvers against creatures that exceed your strength, ignoring all non-magic resistances they have.
-If you have ranks in Cold Magic you can use the Channel Cold ability of Boreal Template.
+<u>Hydraulic push:</u> As a bonus action you can suffer 2 non-lethal damage to infuse your attacks with your element.
+An infused attack will deal +1 base damage and you will gain advantage in combat maneuvers.
+If you have ranks in Ice Magic you can make your natural attacks deal +2 cold damage and stagger your targets whenever you inflict a permanent injury.

 ## Rank III

-You gain Resistance 2 to physical damage.
+Increase your resistance to physical damage by 2.

-<u>Fluid form:</u> As a standard action you can surround yourself with a barrier of fluid waters, which protects you from physical and magical attacks.
-While this barrier is active all damage you suffer is reduced by 2 and a 10-foot area centered on you counts as difficult terrain.
-You may suffer 1 non-lethal damage to increase the strength of the currents, increasing the damage reduction by 1 for one turn and granting you an additional Disadvantage die on Elemental Parry rolls.
+<u>Fluid form:</u> As a standard action you can surround yourself with a barrier of fluid waters, protecting yourself from physical and magical attacks.
+While this barrier remains active all damage you suffer will be reduced by 2 and a 10-foot area centered on you becomes difficult terrain.
+You can suffer 2 non-lethal damage to increase the strength of the currents, increasing the damage reduction by 2 for one round and granting you advantage in defensive rolls.
 To use this ability you must be in contact with 5 or more cubic feet of water and it cannot remain active for more than one minute at a time.

 <u>Elemental connection:</u> Water is a source of life for your body.
 When you start your turn in contact with water or submerged in it you regain 1 Vitality.
 You will not be able to heal your HP in this way, but by taking a short rest in an area with a high presence of your element (rivers, lakes, seas or rain) you recover all your HP as if you were taking a long rest.
-If you use water in a First Aid throw you will not consume a use and you will heal 1 additional HP, and if you have 3 or more talent levels you can spend 4 perks to reduce the level of a permanent wound by 1 (this costs you 2 perks at talent level 5).
+If you use water in a First Aid check you will not consume a use of this ability and you will heal 1 additional HP.

 ## Rank IV